timmo-nhn/XcaDocumentSource.Docs/pjd.xcadocumentsource.md

 A document repository is the service responsible for storing or making the document accessible. an **XDS-solution** can consist of one or more document repositories.

-### Document registry
+### Document Registry
-The document registry contains information (metadata) about all archived documents in the XDS area served by this document repository.
+The Document Registry contains information (metadata) about all archived documents in the XDS area served by this document repository.
 An XDS site is always served by only one document repository, but a document repository can cover multiple XDS areas.
 In addition to metadata about existing documents, the document register contains pointers to the document archive where the document is stored.